awsdocs/aws-cdk-guide/doc_source/writing_constructs.md

 --------

-This documentation is for the developer preview release \(public beta\) of the AWS Cloud Development Kit \(CDK\)\.
+This documentation is for the developer preview release \(public beta\) of the AWS Cloud Development Kit \(AWS CDK\)\.
 Releases might lack important features and might have future breaking changes\.

 --------

 # Writing AWS CDK Constructs<a name="writing_constructs"></a>

-This topic provides some tips for writing idiomatic new constructs for the CDK\.
+This topic provides some tips for writing idiomatic new constructs for the AWS CDK\.
 These tips apply equally to constructs written for inclusion in the AWS Construct Library, purpose\-built constructs to achieve a well\-defined goal, or constructs that serve as building blocks for assembling your cloud applications\.

 ## General Design Principles<a name="writing_constructs_general"></a>
 + Favor composition over inheritance\.
 Most of the constructs should directly extend the `Construct` class instead of some other construct\.
 Use inheritance mainly to allow polymorphism\.
 Typically, you define a construct within your scope and expose any of its APIs and properties in the enclosing construct\.